janoglezcampos/llvm-yx-callobfuscator/README.md

         cmake --build .

     Move the generated files to the install directory you chose before.
-If you don't want to use the install feature of CMake, just get the files (```libCallObfuscatorHelpers.a``` and ```CallObfuscatorPlugin.dll```) from the build directory and put them in a place you remember; you will need them.
+If you don't want to use the install "feature" of CMake, just get the files (```libCallObfuscatorHelpers.a``` and ```CallObfuscatorPlugin.dll```) from the build directory and put them in a place you remember; you will need them.

         cmake --build . --target install

     At this point, you should have two files:
     * ```libCallObfuscatorHelpers.a```: A C library that includes all the logic that needs to be executed at runtime.
-    * ```CallObfuscatorPlugin.dll```:  The actual plugin, written in C++, that will be compiled and linked to a dll.
+    * ```CallObfuscatorPlugin.dll```:  The actual plugin containing the pass, will be given as an offer to opt.

     Once all this is done I like to add the path I used to install the plugin to the user path, so it is easier to import it after.
     To do this, add the following line to ```~/.bash_profile``` if exists, if not, add it to ```~/.profile```.
 Also, modify the library path, so you wont need to specify the path to helpers everytime you link.